AdobeDocs/journey-optimizer.en/help/using/content-management/create-fragments.md

 When your content is ready, click the **Save** button.
 The fragment is created and added to the fragment list with the **Draft** status.
 You can preview it and publish it to make it available in journeys and campaigns.

->[!NOTE]
->
->Fragment publishing is being rolled out gradually over the course of several days following Journey Optimizer June release.
-While some users will have immediate access, others may experience a delay before it becomes available in their environments.
-If this enhancement is not yet available in your environment, please note that fragment publishing is not required to use fragments in your journeys and campaigns.

 ## Preview and publish the fragment {#publish}

 >[!NOTE]